mkennten/AZ-400-Challenges/AZ400_M02_L03_Configure_Agent_Pools_and_Understand_Pipeline_Styles.md

 ### Phase 1: Azure DevOps project Setup

-Use the eShopOnWeb project and repo for this lab.
+Use the eShopOnWeb project and repository.
+Configure the main branch as the default and ensure the project structure is ready for pipeline implementation.

 **MANDATORY**: These exact values must be used for system compatibility:
 - **Azure DevOps Project Name**: `eShopOnWeb` - On Cloudslice a random number suffix is added to the project name, please use that one